oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/initial.md

   - The WebLogic credentials secret:
     - It is required and must contain `username` and `password` fields.
-    - It must be referenced by the `spec.webLogicCredentialsSecret` field in your domain resource.
+    - It must be referenced by the `spec.webLogicCredentialsSecret` field in your Domain.
     - It also must be referenced by macros in the `domainInfo.AdminUserName` and `domainInfo.AdminPassWord` fields in your model YAML file.

   - The Model WDT runtime secret:
     - This is a special secret required by Model in Image.
     - It must contain a `password` field.
-    - It must be referenced using the `spec.model.runtimeEncryptionSecret` attribute in its domain resource.
+    - It must be referenced using the `spec.model.runtimeEncryptionSecret` field in its Domain.
     - It must remain the same for as long as the domain is deployed to Kubernetes but can be changed between deployments.
     - It is used to encrypt data as it's internally passed using log files from the domain's introspector job and on to its WebLogic Server pods.